Menu

 British Seaman’s Record R744269 - Open Letter to PM File No 1 Alan Smith's Seaman

 Yet the Australian Government made a conscious decision to maintain its trade relations with Communist China, despite knowing that a significant portion of Australia’s wheat was being diverted to North Vietnam.
 This wheat was not merely a trade commodity; it had the potential to sustain North Vietnamese soldiers who were directly engaged in combat against Australia and its allies during the conflict.
-The ramifications of this trade raised serious ethical questions about the implications of supporting a nation that was opposing Australian, New Zealand and USA forces.
+The ramifications of this trade raised serious ethical questions about supporting a nation that was opposing Australian, New Zealand, and USA forces.

 Canadian Flag - Absent Justice

-In essence, the Australian government faced an agonising moral dilemma, weighing the lives of its soldiers engaged in the conflict in North Vietnam against the desperate need to provide sustenance for an entire nation teetering on the brink of starvation.
+In essence, the Australian government faced an agonising moral dilemma — weighing the lives of its soldiers engaged in the conflict in North Vietnam against the desperate need to provide sustenance for an entire nation teetering on the brink of starvation.
 This heart-wrenching choice highlights the often-unseen complexities of international relations and humanitarian crises, revealing the painful calculations made in the pursuit of survival.

-Footnote 169 → FOOD AND TRADE IN LATE MAOIST CHINA, 1960-1978,
+Footnote 169 → FOOD AND TRADE IN LATE MAOIST CHINA, 1960-1978

-Tianxiao Zhu's Footnote 83, 84, 169In September 1967, a group of British merchant seamen quit their ship, the Hope Peak, in Sydney and flew back to London.
-They told the press in London that they quit the job because of the humiliating experiences to which they were subjected while in Chinese ports.
-They also claimed that grain shipped from Australia to China was being sent straight on to North Vietnam.
-One of them said,I have watched grain going off our ship on conveyor belts and straight into bags stamped North Vietnam.
-Our ship was being used to take grain from Australia to feed the North Vietnamese.
-It’s disgusting.” (my emphasis)84.
-The Minister of Trade and Industry received an inquiry about the truth of the story in Parliament, to which the Minister pointed out that when they left Australia, the seamen only told the Australian press that they suffered such intolerable maltreatment in various Chinese ports that they were fearful about going back.
-But after they arrived in London, Vietnam was added to their story.
-Thus the Minister claimed that he did not know the facts and did not want to challenge this story, but it seemed to him that their claims about Vietnam seemed to be an “afterthought.”
-169 "...In Vancouver, nine sailors refused to work on a grain ship headed to China: two of them eventually returned to work, and the other were arrested.
+169. "...In Vancouver, nine sailors refused to work on a grain ship headed to China: two of them eventually returned to work, and the others were arrested.
 Just when the ship was about to sail, seven more left the ship but three of them later returned to work.
 In Sydney, six Canadian sailors left their ship; they resigned and asked to be paid, but the Australian immigration office repatriated them.
-At that time a grain ship usually had crew members about 40 people.
-A British ship lost the Chief Officer and sixteen seamen, who told journalists that if the ship were going to the communist countries, they would rather go to jail than work on the ship..
+At that time, a grain ship usually had crew members of about 40 people.
+A British ship lost the Chief Officer and sixteen seamen, who told journalists that if the ship were going to the communist countries, they would rather go to jail than work on the ship."

 Instead of receiving praise and support for their stance, they were slandered by the Liberal Coalition government of the time.
-Twenty-seven years later, the same government allowed five Australian citizens, out of twenty-one who had faced similar challenges with Telstra, to have their arbitration claims assessed by the Senate under a litmus test scenario.
+Twenty-seven years later, the same government allowed five Australian citizens — out of twenty-one who had faced similar challenges with Telstra — to have their arbitration claims assessed by the Senate under a litmus test scenario.
 If the Senate ruled in favour of the litmus test case, the remaining sixteen claimants would be treated equally in that agreement.
 However, the Coalition government did not honour this understanding.
 (Refer to An Injustice to the remaining 16 Australian citizens).

 The Coalition government followed with a similar campaign, reminiscent of the slanderous tactics they employed during the Communist China episode in 1967.
 They labelled the claims of the sixteen COT cases as frivolous and referred to the individuals involved as vexatious litigants.